Ben Murdoch-Masila: Playing career

 Party on, he never gives the ball away-ay”.

 He played in the 2018 Challenge Cup Final defeat by the Catalans Dragons at Wembley Stadium.

 He played in the 2018 Super League Grand Final defeat by Wigan at Old Trafford.

 He played in the 2019 Challenge Cup Final victory over St Helens at Wembley Stadium.

 In round 1 of the 2021 NRL season, he made his club debut for the New Zealand Warriors in their 19–6 victory over the Gold Coast.
 He made a total of 11 appearances for the New Zealand club as they finished 15th on the table.

 2023

 On 1 January 2023, Murdoch-Masila signed a two-year contract with the St. George Illawarra Dragons.
 During round 2 of 2023 NRL season against the Gold Coast Titans, Murdoch-Masila made his club debut for the St. George Illawarra Dragons in the team's first win of the season against the Gold Coast.
-On 29 June 2023, Murdoch-Masila played his 100th game against the Cronulla-Sutherland Sharks with the club losing 16–52 in their biggest ever loss against there arch rivals.
+On 29 June 2023, Murdoch-Masila played his 100th game against the Cronulla-Sutherland Sharks with the club losing 16–52 in their biggest ever loss against their arch rivals.

 Murdoch-Masila played a total of 21 games for the club in the 2023 NRL season as they finished 16th on the table.